William Moore (athlete)

 William Craig Moore (5 April 1890 – 12 May 1956) was a British track and field athlete who competed in the 1912 Summer Olympics.

+Biography

+Moore was educated at Felsted School and Exeter College, Oxford.

+In 1911, Moore was elected honorary secretary of OUAC and in 1912 was president.

-In 1912 he was eliminated in the first round of the 1500 metres competition.
+In 1912, he was eliminated in the first round of the 1500 metres competition.
 He also helped Great Britain to qualify for the final in the 3000 metre team race.
-In the final, however, he was the weakest link of the team.
+In the final, however, he was the team's weakest link.
 Nevertheless, he was awarded with a bronze medal.

+By trade, Moore was a civil servant.